skx/tunneller/README.md

 * SSL won't be supported.

-* The client chooses the name, we should ensure it is free first.
+* Once a name has been used it never becomes available again.
-  * Or let the server chose it.
+  * We need to reap closed ws:// connections.